-Each device in the Cost-Effective A/D Flash Type with EEPROM microcontroller range contains a 4-channel 8-bit or 9-bit A/D converter.
-The correct operation of the A/D requires the use of one or two data registers. a control register and a clock source register.
-For the HT46F46E device, which has an 8-bit A/D converter, there is a single data register, known as ADR.
-For the other devices, which contain a 9-bit A/D converter, there are two data registers, a high byte data register known as ADRH, and a low byte data register known as ADRL.
+Each device contains a 4-channel 8-bit or 9-bit A/D converter.
+The correct operation of the A/D requires the use of one or two data registers, a control register and a clock source register.
+For the HT46R46E device, which has an 8-bit A/D converter, there is a single data register, known as ADR.
+For the other devices, which contain a 9-bit A/D converter, there are two data registers, a high byte data register known as ADRL.
 These are the register locations where the digital value is placed after the completion of an analog to digital conversion cycle.
 The channel selection and configuration of the A/D converter is setup via the control register ADCR while the A/D clock frequency is defined by the clock source register, ACSR.